sunnysidedenver/swpc_27day/README.md

 ![EXAMPLE 27 DAY FORECAST in PDF FORMAT](https://github.com/sunnysidedenver/swpc_27day/blob/main/Example%20Forecast.PNG)

 ## Purpose
 This study will evaluate F10.7 cm forecasts from 2020-2023 in order to determine how good or bad the forecasts are.
+This summer it was discovered that the media (and possibly core customers) had been using this forecast in lieu of short term forecasts to get more lead time while not understanding the forecast constraints of a 27 day forecast and space weather forecasting in general.

 ## Hypothesis
 Null: The forecasts are good. </br>